hkeiken/make-utm-panos-vm/README.md

 - Right click edit on the virtual machine
 - On Devices Serial, change from "Pseudo-TTY Device" to "Built-in Terminal" and save

-Now the virtual machine should be ready to boot
+Now the virtual machine should be ready to boot.